-Admission will be based on the criteria listed on pages 20 - 26.
-If the Authority is unable to allocate according to parents preferred school(s) then we will offer a place at the next nearest School with places available.
-Parents are entitled to appeal against the decision to refuse a place at their preferred school(s) (please refer to pages 37 - 39).
-Please see the timetable on page 21 for important dates when applying for a School place.
+Admission will be based on this criteria.
+If the Authority is unable to allocate according to parents preferred school(s) then we will offer a place at the next nearest school with places available.
+Parents are entitled to appeal against the decision to refuse a place at their preferred school(s).

+Please see the timetable for important dates when applying for a School place.

-ADMISSIONS TO SECONDARY SCHOOL (Age 11-19)
+ADMISSIONS TO SECONDARY SCHOOL (Age 11 - 19)

 Attendance at a primary school does not guarantee that a place will be made available for your child at the feeder comprehensive school.
-Although every effort will be made to accommodate parental preference, where a school is over-subscribed, the over-subscription criteria will be applied (see pages 26 - 32).
+Although every effort will be made to accommodate parental preference, where a school is over-subscribed, the over-subscription criteria will be applied

 Parents are invited to express their preference for a secondary school for their child.
 Before deciding to apply for a place at a particular school, you need to consider carefully how your child will travel to school, as you will not necessarily be eligible for transport assistance.

-(See pages 84 - 88 for details on Home to School Transport).
+Home to School Transport.